Organic red ginseng: boost your health and energy with this ancient Korean root

 - Ginseng radix.
 WHO Monographs on Selected Medicinal Plants, vol 1; p.168.
 Geneva: World Health Organization, 1999.

-- Extracted from the European Commission compilation list, under EFSA validation (ID2808)
+- Extracted from the EFSA health claims application list, under evaluation (ID2808)

 - Kim SH, Park KS, Chang MJ, Sung JH.
 Effects of Panax ginseng extract on exercise-induced oxidative stress.
 J Sports Med Phys Fitness.
 2005 Jun;45(2):178-82.